-Student's educational representative (LEA) emails supporting documentation to chsreferralrichmond@umfs.org.
+Student's educational representative (LEA) fills out a referral form at UMFS.org/chsreferral.

 Documents that should accompany the referral: current IEP; eligibility; educational evaluation; psychological evaluation, or social history (if available).
 If the student has been hospitalized or placed in a residential setting, we require a discharge summary from that placement.